rkuma18/Machine-Learning-100-Days/README.md

 ## Project Status

-This repository is up to date with the latest files and notebooks, and all changes have been pushed to GitHub.
+This repository is up to date with the latest files and notebooks, including the new additions for power transformation and binning/binarization.
+All changes are ready to be pushed to GitHub.

 ## License